FOR IMMEDIATE RELEASE

 Robin N. Khanal, a partner in the Orlando office, concentrates his practice on complex personal injury defense; predominantly, in the areas of premises liability, medical malpractice, nursing home and assisted living defense.
 He earned his Juris Doctor, with honors, from the Shepard Broad Law Center at Nova Southeastern University in 2002.
 He has received the Pro Bono Service Bronze Pin from the Legal Aid Society of the Orange County Bar Association for continuous service to his community.

-Quintairos, Prieto, Wood & Boyer, P.A., is the largest minority and women owned law firm in the nation with over 380 lawyers serving clients from 23 offices in the United States and abroad across a spectrum of industries in over 40 areas of practice.
+Quintairos, Prieto, Wood & Boyer, P.A., is the largest minority and woman owned law firm in the nation.
 Our lawyers provide representation in litigation, business, real estate and governmental law.